Loathed New York City bus terminal is bound for an upgrade

 The new station would be built on top of the existing one, with sleek, glass-walled entrances and added infrastructure to accommodate more buses.
 Ramps that stretch across several blocks would be moved, and a storage building would be built to keep empty buses off the streets.

 Construction could begin in 2024, finish by 2031 and cost as much as $10 billion, the Port Authority said.
-About $3 billion would come from sell rights to build four commercial buildings in the area, including one atop the terminal.
+About $3 billion would come from selling rights to build four commercial buildings in the area, including one atop the terminal.
+It would also require local and federal funding.

 The Port Authority Bus Terminal opened in 1950 at Eighth Avenue between 40th and 42nd streets near Times Square.
 A statue of Ralph Kramden, the fictional bus driver from “The Honeymooners,” stands outside its main entrance.